Autonomous vehicles: the importance of weather-related technology and data services

 The latest webinar in our series on the business opportunities of extreme weather & climate change focuses on Autonomous Vehicles or AVs.

-NOTE: this webinar took place on Wednesday 25th January - it can now be viewed free of charge, but registration is required.
-Please click the link below - the access password is =QuR6#3L.
+NOTE: this webinar took place on Wednesday 25th January - it can now be viewed free of charge through the link below.

 An important topic